 Alisa Tchernigova is the Senior Programs Assistant at the Athena Center for Leadership Studies.
 Alisa has been working in higher education since 2013 in various administrative roles.
 She is currently pursuing a Master of Science degree in Organizational Leadership because she believes that there is a strong need and necessity for more women in Leadership.
 In obtaining this degree, she hopes to help other women realize their potential while expanding on her own.

 Alisa graduated Summa Cum Laude with a Bachelor of Arts degree in Psychology from Lehman College.
 While at Lehman, she was inducted into the Golden Key Honor Society, Psi Chi - the International Honor Society in Psychology, and the Phi Beta Kappa Society.
-In her spare time she volunteers for Anjellicle Cats Rescue, and is a strong supporter of the “adopt don’t stop” movement.
+In her spare time she volunteers for Anjellicle Cats Rescue, and is a strong supporter of the “Adopt, Don’t Shop” movement.

-Kathryn Kolbert is the Co-Founder and Producing Director of the Athena Film Festival and the Founding Director of the Athena Center.
-A public-interest attorney, journalist, and executive in the not-for-profit world, Kathryn brings to Barnard an extraordinary depth of experience in collaborative leadership, educational programming, and civil-rights advocacy.
+Kathryn Kolbert is the Co-Founder and Producing Director of the Athena Film Festival and served as the Founding Director of the Athena Center from 2009 - 2018.
+A public-interest attorney, journalist, and executive in the not-for-profit world, Kathryn has a depth of experience in collaborative leadership, educational programming, and civil-rights advocacy.
 She has been recognized by The National Law Journal as one of the "100 Most Influential Lawyers in America,” and by The American Lawyer as one of 45 public-interest lawyers “whose vision and commitment are changing lives."
 In 1992, Kolbert argued the landmark case of Planned Parenthood v.
 Casey before the U.S. Supreme Court and has been credited with saving Roe v.
 Wade with what CNN’s Legal Correspondent Jeffrey Toobin has called "one of the most audacious litigation strategies in Supreme Court history.